User Session Recording Technology for Security and Compliance Training Course

 - Set up a Certificate Service and manage certificates.

-- Implement and manage services such as encryption, certificates, and authentication.
+- Implement and manage services like encryption, certificates, and authentication.

 - Understand fundamental concepts of security, IT security, and secure coding

-- Comprehend the requirements of secure communication
+- Grasp the requirements for secure communication

 - Learn about network attacks and defenses across different OSI layers